Mary Schenley

 Mary Elizabeth Croghan Schenley (April 27, 1826 – November 5, 1903) was an American philanthropist to the city of Pittsburgh, Pennsylvania.

 Early life

-Mary Elizabeth Croghan was born April 27, 1826, near Louisville, Kentucky, to Col. William Croghan Jr. and Mary O'Hara, the daughter of frontier Pittsburgh businessman James O'Hara.
+Mary Elizabeth Croghan was born April 27, 1827, at Locust Grove near Louisville, Kentucky, to Col. William Croghan Jr. and Mary Carson O'Hara, the daughter of frontier Pittsburgh businessman James O'Hara.
 As her mother's only heir, she eventually inherited large tracts of land amassed by her maternal grandfather, Gen. James O'Hara.